|

 Cast stone is made by using one of three main manufacturing methods, semi-dry, wet-cast or fibre reinforced.
 It must meet the requirements of BS1217: 2008 or, better still, the more stringent requirements of the UKCSA Standard.

-Comparison with Natural Stone
+Comparison with Quarried Natural Stone

 Where to Use